steffest/BassoonTracker/readme.md

  - no undo/redo functionality yet
  - no range select/copy/paste functionality yet

-Note: if you use an AZERTY keyboard, you can set that option in the settings to have the correct layout when playing notes on your computer keyboard.
+Note: if you use an AZERTY or a QWERTZ keyboard, you can set that option in the settings to have the correct layout when playing notes on your computer keyboard.

 **Future plans**